Danger Level: 4/5

 Understanding how house mouse behave helps prevent infestations

-Mice are curious, exploring new objects in their environment.
-They're primarily nocturnal and can squeeze through openings as small as 1/4 inch (size of a pencil).
-A single female can produce 5-10 litters per year with 5-6 pups each—meaning one pair can lead to thousands of descendants annually.
-They stay close to food sources, typically within 10-25 feet of their nest.
+Mice are curious and they'll check out anything new in your home.
+They're mostly nocturnal and can squeeze through openings as small as 1/4 inch (about the width of a pencil).
+A single female produces 5-10 litters a year with 5-6 pups each.
+One pair can balloon into thousands of descendants in a single year.
+They stay close to food, usually within 10-25 feet of the nest.

 Dangers